 Simply put, a "reef tank" is the closest thing to the reefs in the ocean that you can put in a glass box.
-Due to the size difference, the things you put in your reef tank have to be able to get along with each other.
-In the ocean, a species that is being predated by something can move or migrate to a safer area.
+Due to the size difference, the things you put in your reef tank have to get along with each other.
+In the ocean, a species being predated by another can move or migrate to a safer area.
 In a closed system like your 55g tank, the opportunity to flee is greatly limited.
-For this reason, the critters that you put in your reef tank have to be able to get along with each other.
+For this reason, the critters that you put in your reef tank have to be able to cohabitate peacefully.

-With a little research, you can build a piece of the reef with critters that not only can get along together but in many cases form a symbiotic relationship with each critter, helping another to thrive.
-The relationship of a Clownfish and its host anemone is a perfect example of this.
-The Clownfish is protected by the stinging tentacles of the anemone while the Clownfish brings the anemone food in the form of small fish that it captures as well as the detritus that it deposits in the anemone.
+With a little research, you can build a piece of the reef where critters not only get along together, but in many cases will form a symbiotic relationship and help each other to thrive.
+The relationship of a clownfish and its host anemone is a perfect example of this co-existence.
+The clownfish is protected by the stinging tentacles of the anemone, while the clownfish brings the anemone food in the form of small fish that it captures, as well as the detritus that it deposits in the anemone.

-A Reef Tank System is a Fish Only With Live Rock system with corals which requires a higher quality lighting system as well as a higher water quality and movement.
-A sustainable healthy reef tank also requires occupants which do not adversely affect corals:
+A reef tank system is a "fish only with live rock" system with corals that require a higher-quality lighting system, as well as higher water quality and movement.
+A sustainable healthy reef tank also requires occupants that do not adversely affect corals like:

-- Reef Safe Fish are those that do not pick at corals or eat invertebrates.
-They also are not aggressive towards other fish.
+- Reef safe fish who do not pick at corals or eat invertebrates.
+They also are not aggressive toward other fish.

-- Reef Safe Invertebrates are those which do not consume corals, which are an integral part of a true reef tank, setting it apart from a Fish Only With Live Rock tank.
+- Reef safe invertebrates that do not consume corals.
+They are an integral part of a true reef tank, setting it apart from a fish only with live rock tank.

-- Reef Safe Tank Janitors, when properly selected, are amazing.
+- Reef safe tank janitors, when properly selected, are amazing.
 They can cut your tank maintenance chores down to near zero.
-There are critters that will keep your aquarium glass clean, other that will keep your substrate free of uneaten food and detritus and get fat in the process.
+There are critters that will keep your aquarium glass clean, keep your substrate free of uneaten food and detritus, and will get fat in the process.

-Since most corals do not tolerate the levels of nitrates, phosphates and other toxins that most fish and invertebrates will withstand, water quality in a reef tank is of utmost importance.
-While most of the expensive "state of the art" filtration systems work well at removing toxins, they are not, by any means, required.
+Since most corals cannot tolerate the levels of nitrates, phosphates, and other toxins that most fish and invertebrates will withstand, water quality in a reef tank is of utmost importance.
+While most of the expensive state-of-the-art filtration systems work well at removing toxins, they are not by any means required.

-With the advances in science and innovation, Mini Reef Tanks are becoming more and more popular.
-Many reef tank aquarists design their own reef tank filtration systems using one or a combination of a number of different filters to attain the desired results.
+With the advances in science and innovation, mini reef tanks are becoming more and more popular.
+Many reef tank aquarists design their own reef tank filtration systems using one or a combination of different filters to attain the desired results.

-"Reef Ready" Aquarium systems, which have the appropriate lighting and filtration already in place are available on the market today.
-These systems simplify the process of assembling a reef tank system.
-If you want to simplify the process of designing and assembling a reef tank, these top gallon aquariums are some of the aquarium packages which work well for reef systems.
+"Reef ready" aquarium systems, which have the appropriate lighting, top gallon aquarium, and filtration already in place are available on the market today.
+These systems simplify the process of assembling or designing a reef tank system by yourself.